-Although POP3 is an old email access mechanism, any people are still using it.
+Although POP3 is an old email access mechanism, many people are still using it.

-POP3. has been superseded by the newer and better IMAP4 protocol and you should consider moving to IMAP especially if you will be reading email using multiple email clients.
+POP3 has been superseded by the newer and better IMAP4 protocol, and you should consider moving to IMAP, especially if you will be accessing email using multiple email clients.

 Switching from POP3 to IMAP4

 One of the biggest obstacles most people face when considering changing from POP3 access to IMAP4 is what happens to their old email messages and contacts.

 You can change from using POP3 to using IMAP4, and still retain your old Email and contacts, by following this simple procedure: